BioSchemas/governance/governance.md

 * Complete the group creation form.

+For questions relating to the scope of a proposed Working Group, please use the mailing list, or ask at the regular Bioschemas Community call [https://bit.ly.joinbioschemas].

 Working Group Lead(s) are agreed upon by the members of the working group using the processes defined in the [Role Holder Section](#heading=h.n3000j53zrj0).